fpie/nadhat/README.md

 Receive an SMS :
 ================
-at+cmgd=1 : delete sms slot 1 (free slot after that)
 >>> answer the SMS you've received on your phone by Nadhat.
->>> should receive 'CMTI:"SM",1' meaning you have receive a SMS in slot 1 at+cmgr=1 : read sms in slot 1 at+cmgd=1 : delete sms to free again slot 1 for next SMS
+>>> should receive 'CMTI:"SM",x' meaning you have receive a SMS in slot x at+cmgr=x : read sms in slot 1 at+cmgd=x : delete sms to free slot x for next SMS